csce585-mlsystems/project-athena/README.md

 4. Claim for task 2.
 We have multiple options for task 2 with bonus varying from 10% to 20%.
 Each option allows limited groups, so each team must claim their task 2 (first come, first served).
 5. Ying will use a note on piazza to collect the claims for task 2.

+# What are given
+1. Source code of Athena framework.
+2. 73 CNN models (1 undefended model + 72 weak defenses) and 73 SVM models (1 undefended model + 72 weak defenses) that were trained on MNIST.
+The vanilla Athena, built on the 72 CNN weak defenses, is the Athena we attack and enhance in this project.
+The 73 SVM models are only for the "Hybrid Athena" task (an option of Task 2).
+3. Adversarial examples that were crafted in the context of zero-knowledge threat model.
+We will refer to these adversarial examples as the baseline adversarial examples in this probject.
+4. Configurations of all weak defenses.
+5. Configurations of all baseline adversarial examples.
+6. Simple tutorials regarding (1) how to load a model (a weak defense or an ensemble) and evaluate it, (2) how generate adversarial examples in the context of zero-knowledge and white-box threat models.
+7. (Maybe) A simple example of reports.

 # Task 1 [30% + 5%]
 **Generate adversarial examples in the context of the zero-knowledge threat model.**